Littlewheatu/moyi/README.md

 # moyi
-This is a project of zzu IE students,telling stories about Intangible cultural heritage.
+This is a project of zzu IE students,telling stories about Intangible cultural heritage. yes`